Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Experiments

-\paragraph{Evaluation Metrics.} To comprehensively assess the performance of Role-Play TTS, we employ a combination of objective and subjective metrics. \begin{itemize}[leftmargin=*, labelindent=\parindent] \item \textbf{Objective Metrics}: We utilize CER and Pinyin Word Error Rate (WER) to quantify the model's adherence to content instructions.
-The ASR is performed using a Step-Audio model specifically fine-tuned on ASR \cite{huang2025step} tasks.
+\paragraph{Evaluation Metrics.} To comprehensively assess the performance of Role-Play TTS, we employ a combination of objective and subjective metrics. \begin{itemize}[leftmargin=*, labelindent=\parindent]

+\item \textbf{Objective Metrics}: We use CER to measure content fidelity, where generated speech is transcribed by a Step-Audio \cite{huang2025step} model specifically fine-tuned on ASR tasks and compared with the target transcript.
+Since objective metrics for stylistic consistency remain underexplored, we also report two similarity-based proxy metrics for a more comprehensive evaluation: CAM++~\cite{wang2023cam++,zheng20233d}\footnote{\url{https://modelscope.cn/models/iic/speech_campplus_sv_zh-cn_3dspeaker_16k/summary}} for speaker-embedding similarity, whose representations may leak style-related cues, and Emo2Vec~\cite{ma2024emotion2vec}\footnote{\url{https://huggingface.co/emotion2vec/emotion2vec_plus_large}} for emotion-representation similarity, as emotion is an important component of speaking style.

-\item \textbf{Subjective Metrics}: We conducted a rigorous subjective evaluation with 32 native Chinese professional annotators using a curated subset of 31 samples.
-The evaluation set includes 10 samples without audio history and 20 samples with audio history stratified by length (specifically 8, 6, 4, and 2 samples for 2, 3, 4, and 5 turns, respectively).
-We also included one explicit ``gold standard'' sample for quality control.
-After filtering based on this check, 30 valid responses were retained.
-We adopted a Mean Opinion Score (MOS) scale ranging from 0.5 to 5.0 with 0.5 increments.
-Annotators were instructed to thoroughly review the scene and character profiles before scoring.
-Crucially, they were directed to focus exclusively on the stylistic consistency and role-play fidelity, while disregarding variations in timbre or audio quality. \end{itemize}
+\item \textbf{Subjective Metrics}: We conduct subjective evaluation with 50 trained native Chinese professional annotators.
+The evaluation set contains 30 test cases: 10 without audio history and 20 with audio history, stratified into 8, 6, 4, and 2 cases for 2-, 3-, 4-, and 5-turn dialogues.
+For each case, annotators evaluate all applicable methods; Instruct-TTS baselines are evaluated only without audio history.
+We insert one explicit ``gold standard'' case at a random position for quality control, where compared samples exhibit an obvious stylistic difference.
+Annotators inconsistent on this case are filtered out, yielding 48 valid responses.
+We use a 0.5--5.0 MOS scale with 0.5 increments.
+Unlike conventional naturalness MOS, our MOS measures stylistic consistency and role-play fidelity.
+Annotators are instructed to review scene descriptions and character profiles, focus on target-style consistency and role portrayal, and disregard irrelevant timbre or audio-quality differences. \end{itemize}